 —Dr. Terry Vaughan III, Pell Institute

-Pro Tip: Submit your FAFSA as soon as it opens on October 1st, as funds like FSEOG are limited and first-come, first-served.
+Pro Tip: Submit your FAFSA as soon as it becomes available on October 1st, as funds like FSEOG are limited and available on a first-come, first-served basis.

 State Grants: Regional Support for Your Degree

-State programs significantly expand funding opportunities, with California leading through its Cal Grant program offering up to $12,570 for UC students and $9,220 for private institutions.
-Texas provides the TEXAS Grant plus a specific First Generation Matching Grant for students whose parents lack bachelor’s degrees.
-New York’s Tuition Assistance Program awards up to $5,665 annually for residents with family incomes under $80,000, while Florida combines its Student Assistance Grant of approximately $2,000 with a dedicated First Generation Matching Grant based on substantial financial need.
-Illinois rounds out major state offerings with its Monetary Award Program providing up to $8,064, though funding faces annual appropriation challenges requiring early application.
+State programs significantly expand funding opportunities, with California leading the way through its Cal Grant program, which offers up to $12,570 for UC students and $9,220 for students attending private institutions.
+Texas provides the Texas Grant, plus a specific First-Generation Matching Grant, for students whose parents lack a bachelor’s degree.
+New York’s Tuition Assistance Program awards up to $5,665 annually to residents with family incomes of $80,000 or less.
+In comparison, Florida combines its Student Assistance Grant of approximately $2,000 with a dedicated First-Generation Matching Grant based on substantial financial need.
+Illinois rounds out primary state offerings with its Monetary Award Program, which provides up to $8,064; however, funding faces annual appropriation challenges, requiring early application.

-Many states offer grants to help first-generation students afford college, often with programs tailored to those whose parents didn’t earn a bachelor’s degree.
+Many states offer grants to help first-generation students afford college, often with programs specifically designed for those whose parents didn’t earn a bachelor’s degree.
 Here are some standout options:

 Pro Tip: Check your state’s education website for deadlines, as many programs have early cutoffs.